ellennickles/xphoto-s23/README.md

 - demonstrates evidence of experimentation with results that are distinct from the examples and other projects;
 - reflects on your resulting images and your experience of making them (e.g. What does/do the image/s show?
 What qualities do you like best?
 Consider framing, lighting, composition, and content, etc. What did you have trouble with?
 What would you do differently next time?
 Describe the experience of creating the image/s?
 What did you feel?
 What was surprising, enjoyable, or challenging?);
 - is submitted on time.
-- For any assignment that uses code, not properly citing code sources is grounds for receiving a 0 on the assignment.
+- For any assignment that uses code, not properly citing code sources is grounds for receiving a zero (0) on the assignment.
 For more information, see the statement below on the Use of Free and Open Source Materials Including Code.

 **Written reading responses** are worth four (4 points), one (1) point for each of the following:
 - The response addresses the reading prompt;